How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 So far, I have used Hostgator, Bluehost, Godaddy, Siteground, and recently have moved to A2hosting as I have read many positive reviews about it.

 Although I don’t recommend Siteground anymore for a newbie, since their pricing has increased by a lot.
+Also, Siteground has stopped serving in India.

-They are comparatively cheap, less downtime, enough speed to start off, good performance and customer supports are also very good.
+They are comparatively cheap, have less downtime, enough speed to start off, good performance and customer supports are also very good.

 Another alternative is Namecheap.
 They have slowly grown in the market.
-The only reason I don’t personally recommend this hosting to the bloggers in India coz, Namecheap doesn’t have servers in Asia as of now, and that could impact on your site speed.
+The only reason I don’t personally recommend this hosting to the bloggers in India coz, Namecheap doesn’t have servers in Asia as of now, and that could impact your site speed.

 But many have said that, with their unparalleled levels of service, security, support, and competitive pricing, Namecheap definitely qualifies to be a good choice for a newbie.
+So, you can give it a try.

 However, on the second thought, if you could increase your budget just a little bit more, I would recommend you to go with A2Hosting. or Bluehost.
 Their transparent pricing, hosting speed and outstanding customer support, is worth the extra bucks.